-Lauren Stinson has more than 25 years of experience providing clients with expert advice, planning and training on sales and use tax issues including overpayment reviews, nexus, exemption certificates and voluntary disclosure agreements.
-She is Principal and National Leader - Sales & Use Tax at Cherry Bekaert, LLP.
-Previously Lauren was founder and president of Windward Tax, a consulting firm specializing in navigating manufacturers through sales and use tax compliance laws and regulations.
+Lauren Stinson, CMI has more than 25 years of experience providing clients with expert advice, planning and training on sales and use tax issues including overpayment reviews, nexus, exemption certificates and voluntary disclosure agreements.
+She is Principal and National Leader - Sales & Use Tax at Cherry Bekaert LLP.
+Previously, Lauren was founder and president of Windward Tax, a consulting firm specializing in navigating manufacturers through sales and use tax compliance laws and regulations.
 Lauren is a Certified Member of the Institute for Professionals in Taxation (CMI).
 This is the highest level of professional achievement in sales and use taxation.
 She also serves on the Tax Committee of the Georgia Association of Manufacturers.

 Comments or questions may also be submitted to the featured sales tax specialist by viewing any of the linked posts (below) and using the on-page “Comment” feature (or other posted contact options), subject to disclaimer at bottom of page.
 Additional contact options are also available on the blogger's associated Firm Profile.

 - Direct Pay Permits for Manufacturers - Good Idea?